lunakv/academyruins/README.md

 # Academy Ruins

-Magic: The Gathering Knowledge Portal
+Magic: the Gathering Knowledge Portal

 ## About